Designing Methods for Media

 Earlene Lipowski (2008), "Developing Great Research Questions," American Journal of Health System Pharmacists, Vol 65, Sept.
 1, 2008, pp. 1667-1670.

-Wayne Booth, Gregory Colomb, and Joseph Williams, The Craft of Research, 3rd Edition, "Chapter 3: From Topics to Questions," and "Chapter 4: From Topics to Questions," University of Chicago Press, 2008, pp. 35-66.
+Wayne Booth, Gregory Colomb, and Joseph Williams, The Craft of Research, 3rd Edition, "Chapter 3: From Topics to Questions," and "Chapter 4: From Questions to Problems," University of Chicago Press, 2008, pp. 35-66.

 Martyn Shuttleworth, "Operationalization," Experiment-Resource.com